-A personalized education for all students that is inquiry-based, collaborative, and integrated in teaching and learning is important in providing real world connections to STEM disciplines.
-This approach allows for opportunities to extend learning from the classroom into field and community based experiences.
-Similarly, integrating technology into daily instruction and learning is important in providing students with tools to connect disciplines of science, math, and engineering.
-It provides a framework for a K-12 continuum that integrates and identifies milestones within our learning communities for students to advance in STEM education.
-STEM education, as described in the diagram below, integrates many existing programs, while also planning for expansion and establishment of new learning opportunities and experiences for students.
+Great thinkers will use science, technology, and mathematics to engineer solutions to problems for the world.
+A personalized education for all students that is inquiry-based, collaborative, and integrates technology in teaching and learning is important in providing real world connections to STEM disciplines.
+This approach allows teachers and students to extend learning from the classroom through field and community based experiences.
+Similarly, integrating technology into daily instruction and learning provides students with tools to make connections to and between science, math, and engineering disciplines.
+Considering a STEM program that is grounded in the District vision themes and the mission question provides a framework for a K-12 continuum that identifies milestones and learning opportunities for students to advance in STEM education.
+STEM education in the District, as described in the diagram below, integrates many existing programs, while also planning for expansion and the establishment of new learning opportunities and experiences for students.
+Practices in science, math, engineering, and technology are important for not only STEM education, but also supporting life long learners and thoughtful global citizens.